Learn Them All in Minutes: Six Essential Wiring Skills

 Now to shut off a circuit.
 If you're lucky, you'll find a chart inside the panel door that identifies the area each breaker controls.
 Most of us, alas, will have to find the target circuit by trial and error.

-Here's how to turn of circuits your wiring
+Here's how to turn off circuits in your wiring

 1. Have a helper test circuits in the room where you'll be working, while you stay at the entrance panel.
 Your helper can flip light switches or plug a voltage tester into receptacles to see if the power's on or off.